These sourdough discard oatmeal cookies have a sweet rich buttery flavor with crispy edges and a soft center.

 - Easily customize these cookies by adding your favorite mix-ins.

-Butter: I use unsalted butter.
-If you only have salted butter you will need to omit the salt.
+Butter: Room temperature butter is easier to cream together with the sugar.
+I use unsalted butter.
+If you only have salted butter you will need to omit the salt in the recipe.
 There is about ¼ teaspoon of salt per stick of salted butter.

 Brown Sugar and White Sugar: This recipe uses both types of sugar.
 The brown sugar adds moisture while the white sugar helps the cookie dough spread while it is baking.

 Sourdough Discard: Don't worry your cookies won't be sour.
 This is plenty of sugar to eliminate the sourdough flavor.
+Bring your sourdough discard to room temperature before adding it to the recipe.
+It will be easier to incorporate.

-Here you can let your imagination run while.
-Add 1 ½ cups of your favorite mix-in or a combination of your favorites.
+- Add 1 ½ cups of your favorite mix-in or a combination of your favorites.
 The sky is the limit.
 Here are a couple of ideas for mix-ins to get you started.

 - Chocolate chips or other flavored chips like butterscotch, peanut butter, or caramel